This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 • What is your desired outcome?

-Healthcomplaints.ie provides information on how to make a complaint or give feedback about health and social care services in Ireland.
+healthcomplaints.ie provides information on how to make a complaint or give feedback about health and social care services in Ireland.
 This link also provides information on independent advocacy services.

 If you ask a friend or relative to write your complaint on your behalf, we will ask you to sign a consent form.
 This will give us permission to disclose your personal information to this person.